-- If your flexible ISA doesn’t pay table-topping interest then withdraw your cash and spread it liberally among the humdinger accounts of your choice, or into an offset mortgage account.
+- If your flexible ISA doesn’t pay table-topping interest then withdraw your cash and spread it liberally among the humdinger savings accounts of your choice, or an offset mortgage .

-- Move your cash back into the flexible ISA by 5 April of the current tax year, and fill as much of the current year’s ISA allowance as you can, too.
+- Move your cash back into the flexible ISA by 5 April of the current tax year.
+Fill as much of the current year’s ISA allowance as you can, too.
 For instance another £20,000.

 - In our example, you now have £40,000 + £20,000 = £60,000 tax-free and flexible.